 Career Services at Wilmington College is proud to partner with Handshake, a database service which top employers use to recruit, giving our students access to jobs and internships which are not available anywhere else.
 All WC students can create a profile in Handshake and be matched with jobs that are a good fit based on their interests and talents.
 Open Handshake What IS Handshake?
 Individual conversations - also called “career counseling”.
 Don’t worry; you don’t need a career picked out already.
 These conversations can be about anything from trying to figure out what you might want to do to guidance on salary negotiation (and everything in between).

 If you would like to schedule an appointment please call Nina L. Talley, MSM, Ph.D., at 937-481-2299 or email email@example.com

-Workshops – The office will offer regular workshops on a variety of topics including, but not limited to: resume writing, cover letter writing, interview skills, getting started with internships (required of anyone planning to do a credit bearing internship), and researching career options.
-Please check the calendar section of WHOLElink for more information.
+Workshops – The office will offer regular workshops on a variety of topics including, but not limited to: resume writing, cover letter writing, interview skills, getting started with internships (required of anyone planning to do a credit-bearing internship), and researching career options.
+Please check the calendar section of Handshake for more information.

 Career Events – Employers are interested in meeting you and letting you know about the work they do.
 Throughout the year, Career Services hosts/co-hosts events where students have the opportunity to speak with professionals in a variety of fields to learn more about careers in that area.

-On-line resources – A variety of resources on career and internship related topics can be found in WHOLElink under the Resources section in the Document Library.
+Online resources – A variety of resources on career and internship related topics can be found in Handshake under the Resources section in the Document Library.

 Graduate school planning – Considering graduate school?
 Not sure what graduate school is (or if you need to go)?
 The Career Services Office can help you get started as you are begin considering graduate school and direct you to resources, human and otherwise, to move to the next step.

-Internships – Internship listings can be found on WHOLElink, starting in January.
-Set up an appointment to start a discussion about completing an internship for credit or simply for the experience.
+Internships - Available internships are listed on Handshake.
+Schedule an appointment to start a discussion about completing an internship for credit or simply for the experience.